multiversx/mx-exchange-sc/locked-asset/proxy_dex/README.md

     );
 ```

-Remove Liquidity Proxy intermediates removing liquidity from a Pair contract as following: the user sends Wrapped LP tokens and receives the First token and the Locked MEX tokens.
+Remove Liquidity Proxy intermediates removing liquidity from a Pair contract as follows: the user sends Wrapped LP tokens and receives the First token and the Locked MEX tokens.
 The address and slippage is configurable as they would be for the Pair contract.

 ### enterFarmProxy